devbridge/jQuery-Autocomplete/readme.md

 ###Ajax Settings
 * `serviceUrl`: Server side URL or callback function that returns serviceUrl string.
 Optional if local lookup data is provided.
 * `type`: Ajax request type to get suggestions.
 Default: `GET`.
 * `dataType`: type of data returned from server.
-Either 'text' (default) or 'jsonp', which will cause the autocomplete to use jsonp.
+Either `text` (default), `json`  or `jsonp`, which will cause the autocomplete to use jsonp.
 You may return a json object in your callback when using jsonp.
 * `paramName`: Default `query`.
 The name of the request parameter that contains the query.
 * `params`: Additional parameters to pass with the request, optional.
 * `deferRequestBy`: Number of miliseconds to defer ajax request.
 Default: `0`.